ash-codess/Scientific-Computing-with-Python/readme.md

 Python is one of the most popular, flexible programming languages today.
 You can use it for everything from basic scripting to machine learning.

 In the Scientific Computing with Python Certification, we'll learn Python fundamentals like variables, loops, conditionals, and functions.
-Then we'll quickly ramp up to complex data structures, networking, relational databases, and data visualization.
+Then we'll quickly ramp up to data structures.

 ## Certification Overview